Backtest

 result['metrics']

-# to access the charts string (path of the generated file):
+# access the charts string (path of the generated file):

 result['charts']